PranavSriram18/genai_foundations/docs/series/moe.md

 Since K2 uses only 64 attention heads (compared to 128 in DV3), there is an increased need to reduce expert communication in order for it not to dominate during 1F1B.
-K2 achieves this by adopting "<span class="idea">the smallest feasible EP parallelization strategy</span>," partitioning experts across just 16 devices.
-Note that lower EP implies more experts per GPU, which implicitly smooths load (even under *expert* imbalance, there's a higher likelihood of *GPU* balance, due to the law of large numbers).
+K2 achieves this by adopting "<span class="idea">the smallest feasible expert parallelization strategy</span>," partitioning experts across just $d=16$ devices.
+Note that lower $d$ implies more experts per GPU, which implicitly smooths load (even under *expert* imbalance, there's a higher likelihood of *GPU* balance, due to the law of large numbers).